What Is A Mortgage Pre-Approval And How Is It Issued

 Things To Avoid While In The Pre-Approval Process

 Also, do not co-sign on any loans and apply for new credit like furniture credit cards.
-Credit inquiries will drop your credit scores and new debt will affect your debt to income ratios.
-Never be late on any monthly credit debt payments during your mortgage process.
+Credit inquiries will drop credit scores.
+The new debt will affect debt to income ratios.
+Never be late on any monthly credit debt payments during the mortgage process.

-If you need a solid pre-approval, please do not hesitate to contact me at 262-716-8151 or email me at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your calls and answer all of your questions.
+Borrowers who need a solid pre-approval, please do not hesitate to contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+We are available 7 days a week, evenings, weekends, and holidays to take your calls and answer all of your questions.